munificent/craftinginterpreters/book/classes-and-instances.md

 stored value off, then pop the instance, and finally push the value back on.
 In other words, we remove the *second* element from the stack while leaving the top alone.
-A setter is itself an expression whose result is the assigned value, so we need to leave it on the stack:
+A setter is itself an expression whose result is the assigned value, so we need to leave that value on the stack.
+Here's what I mean:

 <aside name="stack">